 - You can promote your brand and its content for free on social media.

-- You can turn satisfied customers into brand advocates on social media with user-generated content campaigns (think of this as as cost-effective form of influencer marketing where you encourage positive interactions with your brand on social networks).
+- You can turn satisfied customers into brand advocates on social media with user-generated content campaigns (think of this as a cost-effective form of influencer marketing where you encourage positive interactions with your brand on social networks).

-- There are many social media channels, and you can focus your attention more on the ones that matter most to your target market (Gen Z loves SnapChat and Instagram, for instance).
+- There are many social media channels, and you can focus your attention more on the ones that matter most to your target market (Gen Z loves Snapchat and Instagram, for instance).